 and provide survey, conceptual design, and cost estimates for the selected alternative.

-The City has secured funding for the project and will be seeking a consultant engineering firm to assist with the study this fall/winter.
-The study will begin in late winter 2021/22.
+The City has secured funding for the project and has selected a consultant engineering firm to assist with the study.
+The study will begin in the second quarter of 2022.